 Yes!
 Very well in fact.

-Do you use homemade deodorant?
 What’s your favorite natural deodorant recipe?